When it comes to Airbnb listings, the appearance is more important than you think.

 This sparkling apartment has plenty of eye-pleasing visuals and a colourful interior design style.

 A neutral colour palette helps to create a calming and refreshing look, while simplistic furniture and open spaces make it inviting for guests.

 In addition to that, you’ll also get to enjoy a romantic view of Kuala Lumpur’s breathtaking Skyline at night.

 Featuring sleek finishes, a neutral colour palette, and wooden accents, this apartment feels lofty and open.

-Meanwhile, the exposed white brick wall in the bedroom adds a charming touch.
+Meanwhile, large windows and linear design help to add to already cosy space.
 And we just love the mosaic wall tiles in the bathroom!